ringabout/shene/README.md

 ### Decouple `impl` and `data`

-`Impl` represents `Impl Class` and `data` stands for `Data Class`.  `Impl Class` supplies all interfaces which should be satisfied.
-It shouldn’t be inherited. `Data Class` supplies all attributes that can be extended by users.
-It supports inheritance.
+`Impl` represents `Impl Class` and `data` stands for `Data Class`. `Impl Class` supplies all interfaces which should be satisfied. `Data Class` supplies all attributes that can be extended by users.
+They both support inheritance.

 ```nim
 type